Tamil2006r/final-project-git/README.md

-# final-project-git
+Simple Interest Calculator

-This repository is created for the GitHub final project.
+This project is part of the IBM Introduction to Git and GitHub final assignment.

+It calculates simple interest based on:

+Principal
+Rate of interest
+Time period